Special-edition eBook - How to plan, execute, measure, and analyze your digital marketing campaigns.

 - Let your passion and emotions run free

 - Share your vision statement with your team

 - You have to be prepared to put in the hours to achieve your vision

 Here’re some great Examples of vision statements to spark Your imagination.
-Brands include IKEA, Nike, and McDonald’s.
+Brands include IKEA and Nike.

 Keep it simple.
 Take a look at the image below, that’s all it needs to be.

-Your mission statement - where does my team exist?
+Your mission statement - where does your team exist?

 - What do we do?